-Embryos were dechorionated in 50% bleach solution and fixed for 1 h 15 min at the interface of heptane and 3.7% formaldehyde in 0.1 M sodium phosphate buffer (pH 7.4) before being manually devitellinized and stained with Hoechst (1:500; Sigma), Alexa 546 phalloidin (1:200; Molecular Probes), rabbit anti-GFP (1:1000; Invitrogen, A11122), mouse anti-GFP (1:100; Molecular Probes, A11120), rabbit anti-Lva (1:250; Sisson et al., 2000), rabbit anti-Rab11 (1:1000; Satoh et al., 2007) or mouse anti-Sec5 (1:35; Murthy et al., 2010).
-Secondary antibodies conjugated to Alexa 488, Alexa 546 or Alexa 568 were used at 1:500 (Molecular Probes).
+Embryos were dechorionated in 50% bleach solution and fixed for 1 hr 15 min at the interface of heptane and 3.7% formaldehyde in 0.1M sodium phosphate buffer (pH 7.4) before being manually devitellinized and stained with Alexa-546 phalloidin (1:200, Molecular Probes) rabbit anti-GFP (1:1000, Invitrogen), mouse anti-GFP (1:100, Molecular Probes), rabbit anti-lava (1:250, Sisson et al., 2000), rabbit anti-Rab11 (1:1000, Satoh et al., 2005), Hoescht (1:500, Sigma), mouse anti-Nrt (1:1, DSHB) or mouse anti-Sec5 (1:35; Murthy et al., 2010).
+Conjugated secondary antibodies Alexa-488, Alexa-546 or Alexa-568 were used at 1:500 (Molecular Probes).
 Embryos were mounted in Prolong Gold with DAPI (Molecular Probes).

-Fixed and time-lapse embryo analysis and quantification of vesicle colocalization
+Fixed and time lapse embryo analysis and quantification of vesicle colocalization

 Confocal and spinning disk images were edited using Adobe Photoshop.
 Channels for fixed images were uniformly leveled for optimal channel appearance.
-Time-lapse images were leveled with Photoshop to show optimal protein populations, or were processed with identical settings to permit comparisons of protein levels.
+Time-lapse images were leveled with Photoshop to show optimal protein populations, or were processed with identical settings to permit comparisons in protein levels.

 Automated quantitation was performed as follows.
-In each color channel, local intensity maxima were detected using a wavelet-based detection method as used by Loerke et al. (2009), which is based on à trous detection first proposed by Olivo-Marin (2002).
+In each color channel, local intensity maxima were detected using a wavelet-based detection method as used in (Loerke et al., 2009), which is based on a trou detection first proposed by (Olivo-Marin, 2002).
 For each channel, a Euclidian distance map was then calculated with respect to the detected maxima.
-Using this distance map in combination with the raw intensity images, we interpolated the average intensity-versus-distance function (using Gaussian smoothing with σ =0.5 pixels) from all pixels in the image.
-This interpolation was performed for the intensity and the distance map from the same channel (e.g. red intensity versus distance from red maxima), but also for the combination of intensity and the distance map from the other channel (e.g. red intensity versus distance from green maxima).
-In addition, we calculated a distance map for randomly placed maxima positions (which was performed in practice by switching the x and y coordinates of the true maxima) that removes all spatial correlation of the intensity signal.
+Using this distance map in combination with the raw intensity images, we interpolated the average intensity-vs-distance function (using Gaussian smoothing with σ =0.5 pixels) from all pixels in the image.
+This interpolation was performed for the intensity and the distance map from the same channel (e.g. red intensity vs distance from red maxima), but also for the combination of intensity and the distance map from the other channel (e.g. red intensity vs distance from green maxima).
+In addition, we calculated a distance map for randomly placed maxima positions (which was performed in practice by switching the x and y-coordinates of the true maxima) that removes all spatial correlation of the intensity signal.
 The error bars shown in the figure represent the standard deviation of cell-to-cell variation of the intensity function for a given condition.

-The associated P-value is that of a two-sided t-test between the other channel intensity function and the random position intensity function (both at distance zero), i.e. the P-value tells us whether the measured colocalization of the other channel intensity function is significantly different from a spatially random (i.e. uncolocalized) intensity distribution.
-A minimum of ten individual images collected from at least five different embryos were analyzed for each stage and immunostain.
+The associated p-value is the p-value of a 2-sided T-test between the other-channel intensity function and the random-position intensity function (both at distance zero), i.e. the p-value tells us whether the measured colocalization of the other-channel intensity function is significantly different from a spatially random (i.e. uncolocalized) intensity distribution.
+A minimum of 10 individual images collected from at least 5 different embryos was analyzed for each stage and immunostain.

-Distance maps can give a probabilistic determination of coincidence but cannot distinguish objects and give a segmented analysis of percent colocalization other than on a pixel-by-pixel basis.
-We therefore additionally used manual identification of individual Rab8, Rab11 and Lva puncta.
+Distance maps can give a probabilistic determination of coincidence, but cannot distinguish objects and give a segmented analysis of percent colocalization other than by a pixel-by-pixel basis.
+We therefore additionally used manual identification of individual Rab8, Rab11, and Lva puncta.
 Manual quantification of individual objects and coincidence between Rab8 vesicle populations and Rab11 RE and Golgi populations was performed using Adobe Photoshop.
-Quantification was performed by selecting puncta between 2 and 26 pixels (pixel size=0.056 μm) in size in set areas of 5×5 grids.
+Quantification was performed by selecting puncta between 2 and 26 pixels (pixel size = 0.056μm/pixel) in size in set areas of 5x5 grids.
 The selected puncta were then overlaid with the opposing channel and colocalizing puncta counted.
-Average colocalization was found by performing a weighted average calculation from a minimum of six individual images collected from three different embryos and standard deviations were plotted.
+Average colocalization was found by performing a weighted average calculation from a minimum of 6 individual images collected from 3 different embryos and standard deviations were plotted.